arguments used by

 book in its revised edition at Amazon.
 The book sketches his Law of Conservation of Complex

-Specified Information, and the chapter describing it is described by Dembski as "
+Specified Information, and the chapter describing it is described by Dembski as "the climax of

 Wesley Elsberry's and Jeffrey Shallit's detailed negative

 review of it, in a preprint version.
 See

 especially their discovery that Dembski's Law of Conservation of Complex

 Specified Information violates one of his own stated conditions.

 My argument in Reports of the National Center for Science Education

 in 2007 that points out that Dembski's "Conservation Law" does not keep the

 Specification unchanged before and after evolutionary forces operate, as they